Skip to main content

 " Ranima!"
 She hugged the sobbing mother. " Don't say please."

 She was there the next two days, day and night, looking after him, applying his medicines and feeding him.
-After two days he opened his eyes.
+After two days, he opened his eyes.
 The first thing he saw was her.
 The last thing he remembered was that dream of hers.
-She sat eyes closed on the seat beside the bed.
+She sat with eyes closed on the seat beside the bed.
 He could tell she was not sleeping for days.
 He tried to get up.

 " Ahh!"
 His voice startled her.

 " Kunwarsa!"
 Eyes met.
-She was about to hold him but she didn't.
+She was about to hold him, but she didn't.
 Instead, the Vaid came to his aid.

 " I am going to tell Ranima he is awake."
 She rushed off.

-Within minutes everyone he knew was flocking around him.
-But his eyes searched her, She was not there.
+Within minutes, everyone he knew was flocking around him.
+But his eyes searched her.
+She was not there.
 He looked at Hansa Mausi.

 " Ajabde has gone to the temple.
 She had a mannat."
 Hansa Mausi smiled.
 Something told him these were just excuses she was showing.

-She came back with Prasad much to his delight.
+She came back with Prasad, much to his delight.

 " Ajabde... " He smiled at her, and she looked away.